ethyca/fidesops/clients/privacy-center/README.md

 ## Deployment

 To deploy this site, fork this repository.
-Then, configure a smart hosting service such as Vercel or Netlify to deploy, specifying the root directory for the client application as the `clients/privacy-center` directory (relative to the root of the repository).
+Then, configure a smart hosting service such as Vercel or Netlify to deploy it, specifying the root directory for the client application as the `clients/privacy-center` directory (relative to the root of the repository).